The Diamond Circle: Iceland Travel Guide

 Camping along the Diamond Circle Campsites Points of interests along the Diamond Circle Points of interests Hot springs & swimming pools - The Diamond Circle Hot Springs/pools Crossroads Crossroads

-Grjótagjá hot springAround Lake Mývatn are numerous wonderful places to visit like hot springs, interesting rock formations, craters and steaming hot geothermal areas.
+Grjótagjá hot springThere are numerous highlights around Lake Mývatn that you shouldn’t miss, including hot springs, interesting rock formations, craters and steaming hot geothermal valleys.
+We’ll cover those in more detail later on.

-If we start with the shorter version of the Diamond Circle, counter clockwise, you’ll start by driving east on the Ring road.
-From Reykjahlíð you drive east 25.8km/16 miles and make a left turn at crossroads 1 on to road nr:862.
-This road and the other road east of the river (road nr:864) that feeds Dettifoss and Hafragílsfoss are usually the roughest ones up here so watch out for rocks and pot holes.
+If we start with the shorter version of the Diamond Circle in Iceland, and you decide to go counterclockwise, you’ll start by driving east on the Ring Road.
+From Reykjahlíð you drive east 25.8km/16 miles and make a left turn at crossroads 1 onto Road 862.
+This paved road and the other road east of the river (Road 864) that feeds Dettifoss and Hafragilsfoss are usually the roughest ones up here so watch out for rocks and potholes.
 During winter these roads close easily so make sure they are open before driving off.

 Dettifoss

-Dettifoss waterfallAfter 10km/6.2 miles you will arrive to the side road leading to the west parking lot for Dettifoss waterfall (crossroads 1b).
+Dettifoss waterfallAfter 10km/6.2 miles you will arrive at a road leading to the west parking lot for Dettifoss waterfall (crossroads 1b).
 Drive with care to the parking lot and follow the signs to the waterfall and enjoy the powerful nature.
-Dettifoss is Europe’s most powerful waterfall and have been featured in many movies, the biggest one might be Prometheus.
+Dettifoss is Europe’s most powerful waterfall and has been featured in many movies, the biggest one might be Prometheus.

-500m³/17.657ft³/second pummels over the edge.
+Here, 500 m³/s (≈17,660 ft³/s) of water pummels over the edge.
 An amazing amount of glacial water passes this canyon.
 It’s 45m/147.6ft high and 100m/328.1ft wide.
 One cannot be anything but amazed to see this volume of water move so violently down the canyon.
-The water comes from Jökulsá á fjöllum which gets its water from Vatnajökull glacier which in turn is very rich in sediments so the color of the water is very brown.
+The water comes from Jökulsá á fjöllum which gets its water from Vatnajökull glacier which in turn is very rich in sediments so the water often appears brown.

 Hljóðaklettar

-Hljóðaklettar rock formationsWhen you have visited Dettifoss and continue north you will come to another side road to the right side (crossroads 1c).
-It’s a 20km/12.4 miles drive there and there you will find the beautiful campsite in Vesturdalur.
+Hljóðaklettar rock formationsAfter you have visited Dettifoss, continue north until you arrive at another side road on the right (crossroads 1c).
+It’s a 20km/12.4 miles drive you will find the beautiful campsite in Vesturdalur.
 From there you can also walk to the rock formation called Hljóðaklettar.
-Around this area you will see many strange rock formation.
-They were created when a glacier was passing over the molted lava and crating explosions some 8000 years ago.
+Around this area you will see many strange rock formations.
+That were created when a glacier was passing over the molten lava and crater explosions some 8000 years ago.
 There are many enjoyable hikes in this area and the campsite will not be as crowded as around Lake Mývatn.

 Ásbyrgi

-When you head north once more, you will reach Crossroads 1d where you either take a left to continue on the Diamond Circle but we strongly suggest you take a right turn and continue just under 2km further.
-There on your right side you will arrive to the entrance to wonderful and amazing Ásbyrgi, one of the absolute biggest destination in North Iceland.
+When you head north once more, you will reach Crossroads 1d.
+Here where you can either take a left to continue on the Diamond Circle but we strongly suggest you take a right turn and continue just under 2km further down.
+There on your right side you will arrive at the entrance to the wonderful and amazing Ásbyrgi, one of the absolute biggest destinations in North Iceland.

-Ásbyrgi canyonAccording to Norse mythology, the colossal, horseshoe shaped canyon that Ásbyrgi is, was formed by a hoof of Sleipnir, the god Odin´s eight-legged horse, is 3.5km/2.2 miles long and 1.1km/0.7 miles wide. Ásbyrgi is also the capital of the Elves in Iceland if you read the Icelandic sagas..
+Ásbyrgi canyonAccording to Norse mythology, the colossal, horseshoe-shaped canyon of Ásbyrgi, was formed by a hoof of Sleipnir, the god Odin’s eight-legged horse. Ásbyrgi is 3.5km/2.2 miles long and 1.1km/0.7 miles wide, and it’s is also the capital of the Elves in Iceland if you are into Icelandic sagas.

-The canyon is splitt in two by a huge cliff in the middle called Eyjan, the island and you can trek to the top from the campsite.
+The canyon is split in two by a huge central cliff called Eyjan (“the island”).
+You can trek to the top from the campsite.
 From there you will have a lovely view over the canyon.
-This is a 5km/3.1 miles hike with a bit of uphill hike.
+This is a 5km/3.1 miles hike with a bit of uphill incline.

-This leg of the trip joins the longer version of the east part of the Diamond Circle.
+This leg of the trip joins the longer version of the eastern part of the Diamond Circle.

-When you continue in on road 85 in a northwest direction you may want to stop by the massive beach and walk around the driftwood from Siberia.
+When you continue in on the Road 85 in a northwest direction you may want to stop by the massive beach and walk around the driftwood from Siberia.
 On a good day it’s absolutely beautiful to hike around there and take in the vast views in all directions.

 Tjörnes peninsula

-HringsbjargTo enjoy the views even better keep driving on the road until you come to Hringsbjarg.
+HringsbjargTo continue enjoying the spectacular views keep driving on the road until you come to Hringsbjarg.
 (25.8km/16 miles from Ásbyrgi).
-Keep your eyes open for the sign for it is easy to miss when you come from the south. (see map) Hringsbjarg is a 60m/180 ft tall cliff with an observation platform on the east side on Tjörnes peninsula, with a stunning view of the endless plains of Kelduhverfi county, which divide Tjörnes and Öxarfjörður.
-From April to mid August you’ll see Puffins here as this is an established nesting area for them.
+Keep your eyes open for the sign, since it is easy to miss it when you come from the south. (see map) Hringsbjarg is a 60m/180 ft tall cliff with an observation platform on the east side of Tjörnes peninsula. with a stunning view of the endless plains of Kelduhverfi county, which divide Tjörnes and Öxarfjörður.
+From April to mid-August you’ll see puffins here as this is an established nesting area for them.

-Mánárbakki Folk MuseumWhen you have reached the northern tip of the peninsula and driven a few kilometers, you’ll arrive at Mánárbakki folk museum.
+Mánárbakki Folk MuseumWhen you have reached the northern tip of the peninsula and driven a few kilometers, you’ll arrive at Mánárbakki Folk Museum.
 The museum sits around black and white turf houses and showcases Iceland of a bygone era, focusing on the 20th century.
-There you’ll find an array of stuff people had around them back in the day.
+There you’ll find an array of objects people had around them back in the day.
 This museum is also the site of a Northern Lights Research Centre.
-Further on road 85 you will also find Tjörnestá, a small peninsula with a lighthouse.
-It’s a short walk there with incredible nature.
+Further on Road 85 you will also find Tjörnestá, a small peninsula with a lighthouse.
+It’s a short walk there with incredible scenery.

 There are roads here and there taking you closer to the ocean but we don’t know the conditions of them so if you want to explore, drive with care and enjoy the stunning views.